 - 7. Medicare Title XVIII information for the Worksheet D series: - a.
 Worksheet D, Parts V & VI.
 Define what types of services are included on line 76 OP Psych Therapy, IOP, PHP, etc. and what revenue codes are included.
 Distinguish what part of these costs and charges are related to geriatric patients.
-The MS Division of Medicaid does not reimburse for partial hospitalization programs or day treatment programs and geriatric psychiatric services; - b.
+The MS Division of Medicaid does not reimburse for geriatric psychiatric services; - b.
 Worksheet D-1, Parts I, II & III; - c.
 Worksheet D-3; - 8.
 Medicaid Title XIX information for the Worksheet D series: - a.
 Worksheet D, Parts V & VI.
 Define what types of services are included on line 76 OP Psych Therapy, IOP, PHP, etc. and what revenue codes are included.
 Distinguish what part of these costs and charges are related to geriatric patients.
-The MS Division of Medicaid does not reimburse for partial hospitalization programs or day treatment programs and geriatric psychiatric services; - b.
+The MS Division of Medicaid does not reimburse for geriatric psychiatric services; - b.
 Worksheet D-1, Parts I, II & III; - c.
 Worksheet D-3; - 9.
 Medicaid Worksheet E-3, Part VII, specifically lines 8 and 9. - 10.
 General Information Survey. - 11.
 For cost reporting periods ending on and after December 31, 2015, providers must combine Medicaid fee-for-service and Coordinated Care Organization (CCO) hospital inpatient and outpatient claims data (days, charges, etc.) from the respective Provider Statistical and Reimbursement Reports (PS&Rs) and report the amounts as one number throughout the cost report where Medicaid data is reported including, but not limited to, the Worksheets listed in numbers 5.a., 8, and 9 above.
 Providers must submit to DOM the CCO PS&Rs used for each cost reporting period as part of the original cost report submission.